John Birch (rugby league): Northern union/Great Britain v New Zealand 1908

 Birch once again met the New Zealand in the third test match on Saturday 13 February 1908 at the Athletic Ground, Cheltenham when he won a cap for Great Britain while playing for his club team Leeds, the game was won by New Zealand 8–5 and the famous encounter would become known as the Great Match of the Edwardian Period.
 The Great Britain team that day was; H. Taylor, W. Batten, B. Jenkins, P. Thomas, G. Tyson, T. White, J. Jolley, A. Smith, J. L. Clampitt, John Wilkinson Birch, J. Spencer, W. Holder.

 Retirement

 Birch retired in 1909.
 His final game was against Hunslet in the 2nd round of the Northern Union Cup.
-He broke his collarbone within the first 10 minutes of the cup tie but with rare pluck kept on playing as the Yorkshire Evening Post states (20 March 1909).
-The match was played in front of 22,000 thousand spectators and Hunslet opted to play there biggest six forwards leaving out Smales and Davies and the result justified this selection, The Leeds front rank being entirely worn down by the "Terrible Six" before the end of the game.
-The result been Hunslet 15 Leeds 9.
+He broke his collarbone within the first 10 minutes of the cup tie but kept on playing.
+The match was played in front of 22,000 spectators.
+Hunslet opted to play their biggest six forwards, leaving out Smales and Davies.
+The Leeds front rank being entirely worn down by the "Terrible Six" before the end of the game.
+The result was Hunslet 15 against Leeds 9.
 The Leeds team that day was; F. Young, G. Desborough, F. Oliver, F. Ware, W. Goldthorpe, J. Fawcett, R. Ward, R. Jones, F. Webster, F. Harrison, S. Whitaker, J. Townend, T.H.
 Wainwright, W. Jarman, J.W.
 Birch, and E. Hughes.